IbzanHyena/blog.ibzan.co.uk/articles/2023-05-29-neural-network-in-j.md

 I am not clever enough to want to do that quickly, however.
 Instead, I opted for a different approach: taking the best-performing model and varying its weights _randomly_ and seeing if it gets any better or not.
-Although inefficient, this method still works reasonabl well.
+Although inefficient, this method still works reasonably well.

 ## Writing some code in J